matheus-silva/ml-outliers/git-flow.md

        git flow init

+3. Feature:

-3. Create a new feature branch to work in something new.
+       1. Create a new feature branch to work in something new.
 This command will add a default prefix in your branch:

               git flow feature start <branch_name>

-4. Send your commits to a remote branch so that others can see it:
+       2. Send your commits to a remote branch so that others can see it:

               git flow feature publish <branch_name>

-5. Update your local branch:
+       3. Update your local branch:

               git pull

+       4. Finish a feature.

+              git flow feature finish <branch_name>